binduchaudhary18/Spotify_clone-/README.md

-# Spotify_clone-
+# Spotify_clone
-This is my first project in github.
-It is a spotify clone with some modifications from my side.
-It is fully responsive .
+This project is a custom-built clone of the Spotify website, created using HTML, CSS, and JavaScript.
+While inspired by Spotify's design, I have made several unique modifications to improve the visual layout, animations, and user experience.
+The interface is designed to be fully responsive, ensuring smooth performance across all screen sizes, including desktops, tablets, and smartphones.